OR WAIT 15 SECS

 Innovations in quality assurance and process control are of essential importance for the coming decades given the immensely growing world population, the development of demography, and the increasing demands of people on products and services.
 Quality assurance is subject to constantly increasing requirements and is essential for every individual as well as for companies for economic reasons.
 As a result of industrial processes one expects to see high safety, high and stable product quality, high yields, low consumption of resources, reduced influence of the variability of raw materials as well as long product durability.
-In recent years, new developments in the field of process analytics have been
+In recent years, new developments in the field of process analytics have been continuously observed.

 The quality by design (QbD) concept plays a decisive role in this development (1).
 This concept is based on the fact that a high-quality level of end products cannot be achieved by testing the products alone, but by an intelligent design of the entire manufacturing process into which the products are incorporated.
 This approach requires a comprehensive understanding of the entire manufacturing process.
 If one is informed about all relevant characteristics along a production process, one gets a better picture of the quality of a product or intermediate product than by certifying the final product- which is still generally accepted today as a measure of quality.
 The technology that makes QbD possible is process analytical technology (PAT).
 PAT is an approach for the improved control of production processes.
 Although originally promoted by the U.S. Food and Drug Administration (FDA) for use in the pharmaceutical sector, the PAT initiative is also gaining in importance for related industries, such as the food industry.
 If PAT is moved further forward along the entire production process, deviations from specified guideline values and possible risks in production and manufacturing processes can be detected and eliminated immediately.